helat001/Telco-Customers-Churn/README.md

 ---

 ##  Business Recommendations

-Three recomendations based on visuals and model insights to reduce customer churn.
+Three key recommendations based on model insights and visuals to help reduce customer churn:

- 1. Encourage Long term contracts:
+1. Encourage Long-Term Contracts:
-    - A month to month contract was the top predictor of churn on the Shap Summary plot and feature importance graph.
+- Month-to-month contracts were a top predictor of churn based on the SHAP summary plot and feature importance graph.
-    - Incentivize long term contracts by discounts for switching to a 1 or 2 year plan.
+- The company should offer incentives, like discounts or perks, for switching to 1- or 2-year plans.

- 2. Strenghten onboarding for new customers:
+2. Strengthen Onboarding for New Customers:
-    - From the boxplot "Tenure vs Churn", most churners were customers with less than a year with the company.
-And tenure is a key churn driver.
+- The "Tenure vs. Churn" boxplot shows that most churners were customers with less than one year of service, and tenure is a key churn driver.
-    - Must have an onboarding startegy with tailored support to customers to reduce early churn.
+- A structured onboarding strategy with tailored support could help reduce early churn.

- 3. Promote Add-on Services:
+3. Promote Add-On Services:
-    - Shap summary plot shows that a lack of services like tech support and online security contributes to higher churn.
+- The SHAP summary plot shows that not having tech support or online security is linked to higher churn.
-    - Maybe these services make the customers feel more engaged and increase their satisfaction.
-    - Offer free trials for these services or bundle them in plans for a discount can reduce churn.
+- These services likely increase customer satisfaction and engagement.
+Offering free trials or bundling them in plans could help reduce churn.

    ---